jobeauthement/jobeauthement/README.md

 - 👋 Hi, I’m @jobeauthement
 - 👀 I’m interested in Data Analytics, Data Science and Block Chain Technology.
-- 🌱 I’m currently learning SQL, Tableau, Excel and Python.
+- 🌱 I enjoy doing projects in SQL, Tableau, Excel and Python.
 I have applied them to my current job in healthcare to analyze data.
 I like to work smarter, not harder :)
 - 💞️ I’m looking to collaborate on data analysis projects, python projects and block chain projects
 - 📫 How to reach me at my email: jobeauthement@gmail.com